CodePhyt/browser-use/README.md

 You can opt out of telemetry by setting the `ANONYMIZED_TELEMETRY=false` environment variable.

+## Deployment

+### Deploying to Netlify

+1. Fork this repository to your GitHub account
+2. Sign up for Netlify (if you haven't already)
+3. Create a new site from Git in Netlify
+4. Connect your GitHub account and select this repository
+5. Configure the build settings:
+   - Build command: `pip install -r requirements.txt && python setup.py build`
+   - Publish directory: `dist`
+6. Click "Deploy site"

+### Language Support

+The application supports the following languages:
+- English (en)
+- German (de)
+- Russian (ru)
+- Turkish (tr)

+To change the language, use the language selector in the settings menu.

 # Contributing

 Contributions are welcome!
 Feel free to open issues for bugs or feature requests.